Select-Property/node_technical_interview/README.md

 ## Submission Guidelines

-* The zip file should be named {yourname}.zip, and should itself contain the full-stack-recruitment-test project folder with your submission.
+* The zip file should be named {yourname}.zip, and should itself contain the node tech test project folder with your submission.

 * The zip file should contain the [FOLLOW-UP.md](./FOLLOW-UP.md) file with answers to the follow-up questions.